Requirements and Forms

 - Students who are exempted by written approval by the Math department from MATH UN1101 Calculus I due to high school math, must replace the missing 3 credits by taking an additional course.
 The course may be selected from any Economics electives at the 2000 level and above (except BC2411), any Math course above UN1101 (except UN1201), any Statistics course above UN1201, or any Computer Science course.

 - Students who are exempted from MATH UN1101 Calculus I due to their IB Math Standard Level exam, are not given College credit; only students who took the Higher Level IB exam are given College credit.
-Students who took the Standard Level exam and are exempted from Calculus I must replace the missing 3 credits by taking an additional course.
+Those students who only took the Standard Level exam must then replace the missing 3 credits by taking an additional course.
 The course may be selected from any Economics electives at the 2000 level and above (except BC2411), any Math course above UN1101 (except UN1201), any Statistics course above UN1201, or any Computer Science course.

 The math requirement is designed to better fit the needs of the economics students at Columbia.
 Undergraduate economics education relies heavily on the differential calculus of functions of one and several variables.
 Few, if any, economics courses will use integral calculus and those that do will make use of only the most basic of integrals.
 Calculus I is an introduction to the differential and integral calculus of functions of one variable.
 Calculus III extends the differential calculus to of functions of several variables.
 Hence, these are the two classes that teach the calculus used in the economics courses.
 Calculus II focuses on advanced integration techniques of functions of one variable.
 These techniques are used very rarely in undergraduate economics courses, so Calculus II is not required for the economics major.